Windows Mixed Reality immersive headset health, safety, and comfort

 Good binocular vision is required to view stereoscopic 3D content.
-If you have a binocular vision disorder, such as strabismus (eye misalignment, crossed or wandering eye), you may not be able to view 3D content comfortably.
+If you have a binocular vision disorder, such as strabismus (eye misalignment, crossed or wandering eye), viewing 3D content won't be comfortable.
 A small percentage of people have a pre-existing binocular vision disorder that they might not be aware of until they try viewing 3D content.
-Consider consulting an eye doctor if you are not able to view 3D content clearly and comfortably.
+Consider consulting an eye doctor if you aren't able to view 3D content clearly and comfortably.

-Follow all setup and use guidelines and instructions provided by the manufacturer of the Windows Mixed Reality headsets and motion controllers (each Device) and the publisher of any software application or 2D or 3D content or experience (Content).
+Follow all setup, user guidelines, and instructions provided by the Windows Mixed Reality headset and motion controller manufacturers (each Device), and the publisher of any software application or 2D or 3D content or experience (Content).

-If you let anyone else use your Device, make sure that they understand the health and safety information in this guide, as well as any additional safety or usage instructions provided by the Device and Content providers.
+If you let anyone else use your Device, make sure they understand the health and safety information in this guide, and any other safety or usage instructions provided by the Device and Content providers.
 Each person using the Device should complete the set up/orientation procedures to become familiar with the system.

 Use in safe surroundings

 Use only in a safe place that is appropriate for your activities.
-Avoid trip hazards, stairs, low ceilings, fragile or valuable items that could be damaged, etc., and situations in which people or things might unexpectedly approach.
-Do not use your Device when a view of your surroundings and attention are needed for safety.
+Avoid trip hazards, stairs, low ceilings, fragile or valuable items that could be damaged, and so on, and situations in which people or things might unexpectedly approach.
+Don't use your Device when a view of your surroundings and attention is needed for safety.

-You should follow all setup recommendations for Windows Mixed Reality, including using your headset to create a boundary.
+Follow all setup recommendations for Windows Mixed Reality, including using your headset to create a boundary.
 Your PC setup and some applications or experiences may result in delays or errors in the boundary display.
-Always use caution and be aware of your surroundings, even if you have created a boundary.
+Always use caution and be aware of your surroundings, even if you've created a boundary.

 Using Windows Mixed Reality comfortably

 Some people may experience discomfort such as nausea, motion sickness, dizziness, disorientation, headache, fatigue, or eye strain when using Windows Mixed Reality, particularly as they adjust to using it.
-Motion sickness and related symptoms can occur when there is a mismatch between what you see and what your body perceives.
-If you are prone to motion sickness, get migraine headaches, have an inner ear disorder, or other health conditions, you may be at increased risk of discomfort.
+Motion sickness and related symptoms can occur when there's a mismatch between what you see and what your body perceives.
+If you're prone to motion sickness, get migraine headaches, have an inner ear disorder, or other health conditions, you may be at increased risk of discomfort.

 Certain situations can increase your risk of discomfort.
 For example:

-- Being a new user - symptoms tend to decrease as you become accustomed to Windows Mixed Reality.
+- Being a new user - symptoms tend to lessen as you become accustomed to Windows Mixed Reality.

 - Devices may work best for users whose interpupillary distance (IPD) falls within a certain range.
 IPD is the distance between the center of the pupils of the two eyes.
 Users with an IPD outside the optimal range for the Device may experience discomfort.

-- Certain types of content, particularly games or movies that make you feel as if you are moving through space or looking down from above, or interactions that involve tracking moving objects.
+- Certain types of content, particularly games, or movies that make you feel as if you're moving through space or looking down from above, or interactions that involve tracking moving objects.

 - Using the Device for extended periods without a break.

 Keep your first sessions brief.
 Start slowly.
-For most people discomfort should decrease over the first few sessions.
+For most people discomfort should lessen over the first few sessions.

 Take breaks periodically and stop and rest if you experience any discomfort.
-The timing and length of breaks may depend on the individual user and how they are using the Device.
+The timing and length of breaks may depend on the individual user and how they're using the Device.